-The landscape plan will provide a template for enhancement of 10 hectares of reserve over the next 10 years.
+Tauranga City Council has prepared a draft landscape plan for part of the 15km long Wairakei Stream reserve corridor.
+The landscape plan will provide a template for enhancement of 10km of reserve over the next 10 years.
 It includes features such as planting, cultural recognition, signage and pathways.

-Last Reviewed: 11/01/2017
+Last Reviewed: 01/03/2017